alienspaces/holyragingmages/README.md

 * Fight monsters for average items and little money
 * Fight other mages for better items and better money
 * Decide how you want to fight (this is kind of important)

+## Mages and Familliars

+* Strength
+  * Health (for staying alive)
+  * Items may have strength pre-requisites
+* Dexterity
+  * Dodge (for avoiding being hit)
+  * Items may have dexterity pre-requisites
+* Intelligence
+  * Power (for casting spells)
+  * Items may have intelligence pre-requisites
+* Experience Points (earned for winning, when you level up you can add points to strength, dexterity or intelligence)
+* Money (earned for winning)

+## Spells and Items

+  * Items and spells can have combination effects (use this type of spell and then this spell results in this added effect)
+  * Items can have limited doses or charges (potions and wands)
+  * Spells can have cool down timers (must wait a certain number of turns before you can use the spell again)

 ## Technical